Management of hazardous waste in Wisconsin

 Updates to Wisconsin Hazardous Waste Regulations

-Revisions to Wisconsin's hazardous waste rules became effective on Sept.
+Revisions to Wisconsin's hazardous waste rules took effect Sept.
 1, 2020.
 They included three major federal initiatives:

 - Generator Improvement Rule;